csiro-robotics/WildScenes/README.md

 Please refer to the installation.md file for detailed instructions.
 The full list of required packages are also detailed in the requirements.txt file.
 Requires Python >= 3.8 and recommend Python = 3.10.

+### Dataset Setup

+Dataset will be released soon.
+Instructions below apply after release.

+After downloading the WildScenes dataset to a directory of your choice, before you can use the dataset with this repository, the setup_data.py script needs to be run (scripts/data/setup_data.py).

+#### setup_data.py

+This script creates full paths to individual files in the WildScenes dataset, based on your dataset save location and the split details in /data/splits.
+The input argument --dataset_rootdir is required, and must be the full path to the root directory of WildScenes.
+This script will produce pickle files for 3D training and evaluation, and setup symlinks for 2D training and evaluation.

 ### Visualization Scripts